riyad-init/Ad-worth/README.md

 # Ad-worth
 <br>
-A Landing Page designed with html,css,bootstrap
+A Landing Page designed with html,css & bootstrap